 - 1/4 cup coconut sugar ((you can substitute regular sugar and add more if you prefer a sweeter bar))

 - white chocolate ((optional for drizzling over the top))

-- To make the crust & crumble, place whole wheat flour, regular oats, honey, brown sugar, ground cinnamon, orange zest and salt in a large bowl.
+- To make the crust & crumble, place the whole wheat flour, regular oats, honey, brown sugar, ground cinnamon, orange zest, and salt in a large bowl.
 Stir in melted butter and vanilla until just combined.
-Mixture should be a little dry and crumbly.
-Reserve 1 cup of the mixture, this will be your crumble topping.
+The mixture should be a little dry and crumbly.
+Reserve 1 cup of the mixture.
+This will be your crumble topping.

 - Evenly sprinkle the remaining crumble mixture over the top of the cranberries.